Step One in Well-Meaning Advice

 The judge may also take the middle road leaving neither party satisfied (often the case).
 Or the result can be “all or nothing” in favor of one spouse, which will leave one party happy and the other party devastated.

-Pros: If your spouse if unfit or harmful to you or your child(ren) this may be your only option.
+Pros: If your spouse is unfit or harmful to you or your child(ren) this may be your only option.
 Your attorney will go to bat for you.

 Cons: Winning is a matter of degree.
 Some say that no one wins with divorce litigation.
 Very costly, so much so that in some situations it can be financially ruinous.

 My recommendation is to evaluate each of these processes.
 Discuss the process options with your spouse.
-You can always start with the lowest-cost step first and move into the other processes depending upon your progress, level of conflict, collaboration or the needs of your situation.
-Some of my clients think “mediation” to save much needed financial resources.
+You can always start with the lowest-cost step first and move into the other processes depending upon your progress, level of conflict, collaboration, or the needs of your situation.
+Some of my clients think “mediation” saves much-needed financial resources.
 However, if your spouse is not cooperating, stalls fail to supply relevant information, threatens litigation unless he/she gets “their way,” it may be time to “cut your losses” and move forward to collaborative divorce or litigation.